Nivekkb/SELF/SELF_DOCS/public/technical/DOCUMENTATION-EXTRACTION-FORM.md

 ## 8. TERMS AND CONDITIONS

 ### General Terms
-1. This form and all associated documentation remain property of SoulsynqAI
+1. This form and all associated documentation remain property of SerenixAI
 2. Access is granted for the specific purpose stated and may not be used for other purposes
 3. All access is monitored and logged for security purposes
 4. Violation of terms may result in immediate access revocation and legal action

 ### Intellectual Property
-1. Documentation content remains copyrighted by SoulsynqAI
+1. Documentation content remains copyrighted by SerenixAI
 2. No derivative works may be created without explicit written permission
 3. Attribution requirements apply to all extracted materials
 4. Commercial use requires separate licensing agreement